```html AC Loss in Superconductors | NovaSolver

 Overview

 Professor!
-Today's topic is about AC losses in superconductors, right?
-What exactly are they?
+Today's topic is AC loss in superconductors, right?
+What exactly is it?

 Loss calculation for superconducting wires/cables under AC magnetic fields.
 Separate evaluation of hysteresis loss, coupling loss, and eddy current loss.
 Optimization of filament diameter and twist pitch.